 Competitors may infringe our issued patents, our in-licensed patents, or other intellectual property that we own or in-license.
 Under the terms of our license agreements with Antecip, if we believe a third party is infringing on the patents subject to the licenses, we are obligated, at our own expense, to initiate suit against those third parties.
 To counter infringement or unauthorized use, we may be required to file infringement claims, which can be expensive and time consuming.
 Any claims we assert against perceived infringers could provoke these parties to assert counterclaims against us alleging that we infringe their patents.
-In addition, in a patent infringement proceeding, a court may decide that a patent of ours is invalid or unenforceable, in whole or in part; construe the patent's claims narrowly; or refuse to stop the other party from using the technology at issue on the grounds that our patents at risk of being invalidated or interpreted narrowly.
+In addition, in a patent infringement proceeding, a court may decide that a patent of ours is invalid or unenforceable, in whole or in part; construe the patent's claims narrowly; or refuse to stop the other party from using the technology at issue on the grounds that our patents do not cover the technology in question.
+An adverse result in any litigation proceeding could put one or more of our patents at risk of being invalidated or interpreted narrowly.
 Furthermore, because of the substantial amount of discovery required in connection with intellectual property litigation, there is a risk that some of our confidential information could be compromised by disclosure during this type of litigation.